-Also in 1933, I found an article in the Sydney Morning Herald regarding a new shop front and shop fittings for a shop in King St, suggesting that could be the date it opened, or more likely a second shop (the first was probably in the ’20s as they’re unlikely to open in Adelaide before Australia’s largest city).
+Also in 1933, I found an article in the Sydney Morning Herald regarding a new shop front and shop fittings for a shop in King St, suggesting that could be the date it opened, or more likely a second shop (the first was probably in the ’20s as they’re unlikely to open in Adelaide before Australia’s largest city, but you never know).

 In any case by 1955, Lucy Secor could be found at the Strand arcade, 120 King Street.
 This may be the shop that was set up in 1933 too.

-In 1952 they advertised in the Age for a sales woman to take charge of agencies in a large country area, and I also found mention of selling their stock on consignment at an Alice Springs boutique (in 1968 I think?), so as a fashion company they covered a lot of the country.
+In 1952 the Melbourne shop advertised in the Age for a sales woman to take charge of agencies in a large country area, and I also found mention of selling their stock on consignment at an Alice Springs boutique (in 1968 I think?), so as a fashion company they covered a lot of the country.

-Here’s a gorgeous ’40s from the Darnell Collection – I photographed it when it was on display at the “Fashion Meets Fiction” exhibition a while ago.
 It comes with a matching stole and I bid on it at auction when it had previously been available, but was outbid.
+I can’t mind too much because the Darnell Collection is a wonderful home for it.
 The fabric is a rich gold and black brocade, silk I think.
 Love that big square buckle.

 From what I’ve seen, Lucy Secor designs are sophisticated and well bred, and a little restrained, I’m sure they were expensive originally.
 The attention to detail and quality of the fabrics speak for themselves and they’ve stood the test of time.

-All of the pieces I’ve seen have born the same label – it’s large and richly woven in silk.
+All of the pieces I’ve seen have born the same label (see above) – it’s large and richly woven in silk.
 The logo also adorns the bra keepers when found.